 The rise in the price of bitcoin and other similar cryptocurrencies has attracted investors, financial companies, regulators, and the media.
-A lot of people are now interested in using bitcoin to invest, but it can be challenging to grasp the basics.
+A lot of people are now interested in using bitcoin to invest, but it can be challenging to grasp the basics of Bitcoin for beginners.

 There’s a lot of technical jargon involved before you can start choosing a crypto exchange.
 A lot of cryptocurrencies are experimental open-source projects, and there is disagreement among developers, miners, and investors on how they should evolve.
 Cryptocurrencies have been called everything from the future of currency to scams and Ponzi schemes.